mamont79/file-manager/README.md

 cp sourceFileName destinationFileName: Copies the file with the source name to the destination name in the current directory.

-mv sourceFileName destinationFileName: Moves the file with the source name to the destination name in the current directory.
+mv sourceFileName destinationDir: Moves the file with the source name to the new directory.

 rm <fileName>: Removes the file with the given name from the current directory.